dwinney/kt-3pi/README.md

  [__NOTE__: Currently the only dispersion method is that in [[Dan14a]](https://arxiv.org/abs/1409.7708) but different methods such as a Pasquier-inversion method of [[Guo14]](https://arxiv.org/abs/1412.3970) can easily be implemented with a new namespace].

  #### Examples
+To build any of these scripts simply use ``make`` in above.

-The __KT_omega_unsubtracted.cpp__ script gives an example calculation of the _unsubtracted_ KT equations for the omega meson case for arbitrary iterations of the integral equation.
-Building is identical to above.
+__KT_omega_unsubtracted.cpp__ contains an example calculation of the _unsubtracted_ KT equations for the omega meson case for arbitrary iterations of the integral equation to compare the effects of rescattering versus a regular Breit-Wigner parameterization or to see the effects of iterating the KT kernel on Dalitz plot parameters.

+__KT_omega_subtracted.cpp__ allows calculation of arbitrary number of subtractions and iterations of the KT equations.
+The solutions to the KT equations are saved and interpolated and can be fit to another amplitude to determine subtraction constants.

-Because there is only one relevent isobar and no isospin dependence, we use the `isobar` class directly but for more complicated cases we will use a combination of `isobar` objects in the `kt_amplitude` class.
+Because there is only one relevent isobar and no isospin dependence, both of the above use the `isobar` class directly but for more complicated cases we will use the `kt_amplitude` class which will combine isobars of different quantum numbers.
+Future update will allow use this structure to incorporate the F-wave in the calculation of the omega solution.

-Subtracted dispersion relations will soon be fittable to data using the above `dalitz_fit` class.